When you shop through links on our site, we may receive compensation. This content is for educational purposes only.

 Famous People Named Abraham

-• Abraham Stoker: Irish author known for the novel “Dracula.”
+• Abraham Stoker: Better known as Bram Stoker, the Irish author who wrote the gothic horror classic “Dracula.”

-• Abraham Van Helsing: Character from the novel “Dracula.”
+• Abraham Van Helsing: The legendary vampire hunter from the novel “Dracula” and subsequent film adaptations.

 Here are answers to some of the most commonly asked questions about the name Abraham: